hasherezade/exe_to_dll/README.md

 Download:
 -
+Stable builds are available in [releases](https://github.com/hasherezade/exe_to_dll/releases).

-Fresh builds can be downloaded from [the build server](https://ci.appveyor.com/project/hasherezade/exe-to-dll) (click on the build and choose the "Artifacts" tab)
+Test builds can be downloaded from [the build server](https://ci.appveyor.com/project/hasherezade/exe-to-dll) (click on the build and choose the "Artifacts" tab)

 Clone:
 -